superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/1_setup_project.md

    ```bash
    cdk init app --language=<language>
    ```
-   In our workshop we will be using TypeScript:
+   In our workshop, we will be using TypeScript:
    ```bash
    cdk init app --language=typescript
    ```